vigneshavm/Interview-questions/JS Q.md

 #### **Immediately Invoked Function Expressions**

-**Interviewer**: What is an Immediately Invoked Function Expression (IIFE)?

-**Answer**: An **IIFE** is a function expression that is defined and immediately invoked (called) right after its declaration.
+ An **IIFE** is a function expression that is defined and immediately invoked (called) right after its declaration.
 It is used to create a new scope, often to avoid polluting the global namespace.

 **Example**:
 ```javascript